-Covering an area of 5,820 square kilometers, Huzhou municipality has jurisdiction over two districts – Wuxing and Nanxun and three counties – Deqing, Changxing and Anji, and has a total registered population of 2.64 million and a resident population of 3.03 million.
+Covering an area of 5,820 square kilometers, Huzhou municipality has jurisdiction over two districts – Wuxing and Nanxun and three counties – Deqing, Changxing and Anji, and has a permanent population of 3.367 million.

 This map shows the location and layout of Huzhou, Zhejiang province.
 [Photo provided to chinadaily.com.cn]